awulkiew/graphical-debugging/README.md

 Supported:

-* Containers of values convertible to double and containers of points
+* Containers of values convertible to double, points and other geometries
   * C-style array
   * Pointer to elements with size specifier e.g.: `ptr,5`
   * Sequence of containers of point coordinates e.g.: `vec_x;vec_y`